Uniform boundedness on extremal subsets in Alexandrov spaces: Numbers of extremal subsets in Alexandrov spaces

-\begin{proof}[Proof of Corollary \ref{cor:nonneg}(1)] Let $M$ be an $n$-dimensional (noncompact) Alexandrov space with nonnegative curvature and $p\in M$.
-By rescaling, we can take the constant in Theorem \ref{thm:num} independent of $D$.
+\begin{proof}[Proof of Corollary \ref{cor:nonneg}(1)] Let $M$ be an $n$-dimensional (noncompact) Alexandrov space of nonnegative curvature and $p\in M$.
+By rescaling, we may assume that the constant of Theorem \ref{thm:num} is independent of $D$.
 Namely, there exists $C(n)$ such that $\nu(B(p,D))\le C(n)$ for any $D>0$.
-On the other hand, Lemma \ref{lem:nonneg} and Lemma \ref{lem:num}(2) imply that the number of extremal subsets does not increase outside sufficiently large $B(p,R)$.
+Furthermore, Lemma \ref{lem:nonneg} and Lemma \ref{lem:num}(2) imply that the number of extremal subsets does not increase outside a sufficiently large ball $B(p,R)$.
 Thus we have $\nu(M)\le C(n)$. \end{proof}

-\begin{rem} As stated in \S\ref{sec:intro}, the number of extremal points in an $n$-dimensional compact Alexandrov space with nonnegative curvature is at most $2^n$ (\cite[4.3]{Per3}).
-On the other hand, it is conjectured that $\tau_n\le2^n$ for such spaces (\cite[4.8]{Y}).
-Note that by our Definition \ref{dfn:ess}, if an extremal point exist, then it must be the center of a metric ball of an essential covering. \end{rem}
+\begin{rem} As mentioned in \S\ref{sec:rel}, Perelman \cite[4.3]{Per3} showed that the number of extremal points in a compact $n$-dimensional Alexandrov space of nonnegative curvature is at most $2^n$.
+On the other hand, Yamaguchi \cite[4.8]{Y} conjectured that $\tau_n\le2^n$ for such spaces (for his topological essential covering; see Remark \ref{rem:ess}).
+Note that if an extremal point exists, then it must be the center of a metric ball of our geometrical essential covering.
+Therefore, if Yamaguchi's conjecture is true for our geometrical essential covering, then this implies Perelman's result. \end{rem}